-- the trustees' use of the going concern basis of accounting in the preparation of the financial statements is not appropriate - the trustees have not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the group or the parent charity's ability to continue to adopt the going concern basis of accounting for a period of at least 12 months from the date when the financial statements are authorised for issue.
+- the directors' use of the going concern basis of accounting in the preparation of the financial statements is not appropriate - the directors have not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the charitable company's ability to continue to adopt the going concern basis of accounting for a period of at least 12 months from the date when the financial statements are authorised for issue

-In our evaluation of the trustees' conclusions, we considered the risks associated with the group's business, including effects arising from macroeconomic uncertainties such as Covid-19 and Brexit, and analysed how those risks might affect the group's financial resources or ability to continue operations over the period of at least twelve months from the date when the financial statements are authorised for issue.
+In our evaluation of the directors' conclusions, we considered the risks associated with the charitable company's business, including effects arising from macro-economic uncertainties such as Covid-19 and Brexit, and analysed how those risks might affect the charitable company's financial resources or ability to continue operations over the period of at least twelve months from the date when the financial statements are authorised for issue.
 In accordance with the above, we have nothing to report in these respects.

-However, as we cannot predict all future events or conditions and as subsequent events may result in outcomes that are inconsistent with judgements that were reasonable at the time they were made, the absence of reference to a material uncertainty in this auditor's report is not a guarantee that the group will continue in operation.
+However, as we cannot predict all future events or conditions and as subsequent events may result in outcomes that are inconsistent with judgements that were reasonable at the time they were made, the absence of reference to a material uncertainty in this auditor's report is not a guarantee that the charitable company will continue in operation.